 - Probability of success: The nine long months of pregnancy is bound to rank among the busiest and most complex times of a woman’s life; one constantly consumed with doctors’ appointments, shopping trips, meetings with friends and family members, as balanced with her regular (which, in the vast majority of cases, is anything but) schedule of work and family commitments.
-Now just try penciling in a steady regimen of exercise classes into that rigorous routine–courses conducted at a predesignated place and time every week.
+Try penciling in a steady regimen of exercise classes into that rigorous routine with courses that are conducted at a predesignated place and time every week.
 After a long day’s worth of work and/or family commitments, one might be all too tempted to skip a commitment that is not a job-related or personal requirement.
-Yet in the case of pregnancy exercises at home, a situation in which you can set your own workout schedule and–if needed–interrupt or cut short the session for any reason, you stand a far stronger chance of sticking to your pregnancy workout routine–and seeing it through to its successful completion.
-In addition, many of the most popular forms of exercise–including fitness walking, running/jogging, treadmill, free weights, bicycles, weight resistance machines, and stretching–can be done easily at home.
+Yet in the case of pregnancy exercises at home, a situation in which you can set your own workout schedule and if needed interrupt or cut short the session for any reason, you stand a far stronger chance of sticking to your pregnancy workout routine and seeing it through to its successful completion.
+In addition, many of the most popular forms of exercise, including fitness walking, running/jogging, treadmill, free weights, bicycles, weight resistance machines, and stretching, can be done easily at home.

 - Comfortable Home Environment: Just as many people prefer working at home, as opposed to in an office environment, a good number of folks also prefer working out at home.
 At home, you can choose your exercises, set your own exercise schedule, and control all of the conditions surrounding your workout session.
 You’re bound to derive a great deal of satisfaction from a home-based workout, something that is totally your own.
 And by working at home, you can devise a personalized exercise plan that strikes a balance of activities suited to the health of you and your child.